Macronius/Amazone-app/README.md

    11. return products
    12. run npm start
 10. Load Products From Backend
->	amazona > frontend > package.json >... add after 'name', enter  "proxy":"http://127.0.0.1:5000",	when you send a request from api, it will be (proxy, or) directed to the backend
->    5. install axios: cd frontend > from terminal, npm install axios
     1. edit HomeScreen.js	NOTE: instead of fetching data from the data.js in the frontend, we will instead fetch from /api/products from the backend
     2. define products, loading and error.
     3. create useEffect